-The Community of Inquiry Framework was primarily focussed on developing effective learning through facilitating and supporting social, cognitive and teaching presence in an online learning environment.
+The Community of Inquiry Framework was primarily focused on developing effective learning through facilitating and supporting social, cognitive, and teaching presence in an online learning environment.
 However, it is recognised as having real relevance when applied to an on-campus learning environment as well.
 Garrison and Anderson (2003) are acknowledged as the architects of this framework although their work draws on research that predates this seminal text.

 The social presence element in the online environment is characterised by learners’ self-disclosure, expressing agreement, referring to individuals by name and/or asking questions.
 The level of social presence influences the amount of interactivity within a unit.
 Effective social presence might begin with simple introductions followed by the establishment of shared interests, but it must shift over time to focus collectively around the common goal or issue being explored.